cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: He would always have this ghastly image imprinted on his mind. [久久不能释怀]
 | Definition: (of a young animal) come to recognize (another animal, person, or thing) as a parent or other object of habitual trust. [印随]
 |
+| fitful
+| Definition: something that is fitful happens for irregular periods of time or occurs at irregular times, rather than being continous.
+| Usage: The government is making slow and fitful progress in these negotiations.
+|

+It was three weeks ago that Facebook suspended Cambridge Analytica just hours before a whistleblower's revelations to the Observer newspaper triggered the current scandal over improper use of data.

+whistleblower
+whistle-blower
+Definition: a whistleblower is someone who finds out that the organization they are working for is doing something immoral or illegal and tells the authorities or the public about it.